MagdaMii/MM_doc/README.md

   Ensures documentation is easy to understand, scalable, and impactful.

 - **Adaptable to Fast-Changing Technical Environments**
-  Comfortable working with evolving technologies and agile process
+  Comfortable working with evolving technologies and agile process.